Thai Election Commission blames software for counting errors

-BANGKOK — Thailand’s Election Commission, facing widespread criticism for inconsistent and delayed vote totals from last Sunday’s general election, said Friday that computer software was partly to blame.
+BANGKOK — Thailand’s Election Commission said that computer software was partly to blame for inconsistent and delayed vote totals from last Sunday’s general election.

-On Thursday it issued a 208-page compilation of votes in every constituency in response to criticism, but some tallies still failed to add up correctly.
+On Thursday, the commission issued a 208-page compilation of votes in every constituency in response to criticism, but some tallies still failed to add up correctly.

-Poll-watching organizations and opposition parties have criticized the commission for lack of transparency.
-Several political activists said Friday they are starting a petition campaign to impeach the election commissioners.

 The commission’s figures show the party supporting the current military junta had the most popular votes, trailed by its main challenger, the party ousted by the military in a 2014 coup.

-The military-backed Palang Pracharath Party supports Prayuth Chan-ocha, who as army commander led the 2014 coup and has since served as prime minister and junta chief, to continue as the country’s leader.
+The military-backed Palang Pracharath Party supports Prayuth Chan-ocha to continue as the country’s leader.
+As army commander, he led the 2014 coup and has since served as prime minister and junta chief.

 The main challenger is the Pheu Thai Party, associated with former Prime Minister Thaksin Shinawatra, who was ousted by a 2006 coup.
 Pheu Thai’s candidate for prime minister is Sudarat Keyuraphan, who has charged there were irregularities in Sunday’s vote.
 On her Facebook page on Friday, she described alleged tampering with ballots.